mixmastamyk/e2/readme.rst

 Options
 -----------

-By default the module loads the variables into its namespace, so no additional mapping instance has to be created or imported.
+By default the module loads the environment into its namespace, so no additional mapping instance has to be created or imported.
 Unless you want to configure the interface further, of course.
-The following options are available to customize its behavior:
+The following options are available to customize:

 .. code:: python